keshavmittal4/Weather-App/README.md

 ## Technologies Used
 - **HTML**: Structure and content of the web app.
 - **CSS**: Styling and layout for a visually appealing interface.
+- **Tailwind CSS**: Designing with responsiveness and following efficient approach.
 - **JavaScript**: Logic and functionality to interact with the weather API and update the UI dynamically.
 - **Weather API**: Provides real-time weather data for the searched locations.